GroverAruquipa/GroverAruquipa.github.io/_tabs/research.md

 | $Tube_ 2$      | 0.6123 $\mu$m          | 11.02           | 0.155 m          |
 | $Tube_3$      | 0.6123 $\mu$m      | 11.02                |  0.12 m        |

-In this way the equation to calculate the possition of the tube concentric robot is:
+In this way the equation to calculate the position of the tube concentric robot is:

 # Planning of a KUKA Robot with ROS
 In order to